SparkDustJoe/TripleSecManaged/README.md

 TripleSecManaged
 ================

-a C# port of the TripleSec encryption scheme created by Chris Coyne, Maxwell Krom, and Filippo Valsorda
+a C# port of the TripleSec encryption scheme created by Chris Coyne, Maxwell Krohn, and Filippo Valsorda